Zelda64Recomp/Zelda64Recomp/README.md

 #### Gyro Aim
 When playing with a supported controller, first-person items such as the bow can be aimed with your controller's gyro sensor.
 This includes (but is not limited to) controllers such as the Dualshock 4, Dualsense, Switch Pro, and most third party Switch controllers (such as the 8BitDo Pro 2 in Switch mode).

+**Note**: Gamepad mappers such as BetterJoy or DS4Windows may intercept gyro data and prevent the game from receiving it.
+Most controllers are natively supported, so turning gamepad mappers off is recommended if you want to use gyro.

 #### Autosaving
 Never worry about losing progress if your power goes out thanks to autosaving!
 The autosave system is designed to respect Majora's Mask's original save system and maintain the intention of owl saves by triggering automatically and replacing the previous autosave or owl save.
 However, if you'd still rather play with the untouched save system, simply turn off autosaving in the ingame menu.